Fair Pay Denied

 18% (of market revenue) x 2.5 = 45%.

-As noted, ~62% of the paper books people read are bought not borrowed.
+As noted above, ~62% of the paper books that people read are bought.

 So, used books are ~62% x 40% = ~25% of the paper books people read.